 What are the benefits of NSAIDs?

 Depending on your pain level, NSAIDs can stop or lessen pain.
 They prevent you from using stronger medicine, such as morphine.
-You cannot get addicted to NSAIDs.
+You can’t get addicted to NSAIDs.

 What are the risks of NSAIDs?

 NSAIDs may cause nausea, stomach bleeding, or kidney problems.
 Most NSAIDs thin your blood and can prevent blood clotting.
-They can increase your blood pressure and affect blood pressure medicine from working.
+They can increase your blood pressure and make your blood pressure medicine not work properly.

 If your pain is too strong, your doctor may prescribe an opioid.